marijnh/Eloquent-JavaScript/17_canvas.md

 {{index readability, "hard-coding"}}

 I recommend creating a function for each shape.
-Pass the position, and optionally other properties, such as the size or the number of points, as parameters.
+Pass the position, and optionally other properties such as the size or the number of points, as parameters.
 The alternative, which is to hard-code numbers all over your code, tends to make the code needlessly hard to read and modify.